rdeioris/LuaMachine/README.md

 dummystring = 'Hello World'
 ```

+From the Lua point of view, "dummyinteger" and "dummystring" are fields of the global table (the one you can access from lua with the "_G" symbol)

 ### LuaValue

 LuaValue's are the way Unreal communicates with a specific Lua virtual machine.
 They contains values that both Lua and your project can use.